Ayeezyy/GRIP-TSF-Task2/README.md

 ## Dataset

-The dataset `iris_dataset.csv` contains measurements of iris flowers, including sepal length, sepal width, petal length, petal width, and their corresponding species labels.
+The dataset `iris.csv` contains measurements of iris flowers, including sepal length, sepal width, petal length, petal width, and their corresponding species labels.
 This dataset was used to train and test the decision tree classifier.

 ## Model Evaluation